iltuoconsulenteit/DocCropper/README.md

 - **Pro** – No watermark and unlimited images, but still restricted to local access
 - **Full** – Unlocks LAN access so DocCropper can run on an office server
-- *DEMO-FULL-DC* is a hidden key that behaves like the Full edition but keeps the watermark and shows a demo notice.
+- *DEMO-FULL-DC* is a hidden key that behaves like the Full edition but keeps the watermark, enables mobile signing, and shows a demo notice.

 DocCropper itself is released under the [MIT](LICENSE.txt) license.
 See [Terms of Use](TERMS_OF_USE.md) for additional conditions.